SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 The table with all test cases can be found as (Appendix 2.4 Tests) - the table provided there also contains the test case results as these test cases were used during the testing phase as well.

-## Final Product Showcase: Screenshots of the "Learnify" app UI or console logs showing successful data processing.

-## Ethical Considerations:

-Requirement: You must describe ethical considerations and how negative impacts are minimized.

-Content: Discuss data privacy (GDPR), user consent, or the societal impact of the app.

----

 # Discussion

 #### What Has Been Accomplished